African Things To Do

 Top Destinations in Mali

-Mali’s best-known places are cultural and historical—many visitors build a route around the Niger River and major heritage towns.
+Mali’s highlights are cultural and historical—many classic routes follow the Niger River and major heritage towns.

 Bamako